Skip to main content

 You’ll want administrator controls should you need to revoke user access or downgrade permissions.
 Assigning different permission levels helps create a content creation hierarchy, resulting in organised wiki creation.
 Otherwise, anyone can create pages and spaces without any order or significance.

-Three wiki platforms for employee collaboration
+Our three favourite wiki platforms for collaboration

 Confluence